Apocalypse Child

-Apocalypse Child is a 2015 Philippine independent film directed by Mario Cornejo, set in the Philippine coastal town of Baler and featuring aspects of local surf culture.
+Apocalypse Child is a 2015 Philippine independent film directed and co-written by Mario Cornejo, set in the Philippine coastal town of Baler and featuring aspects of local surf culture.
 It stars Sid Lucero, Annicka Dolonius, Gwen Zamora, RK Bagatsing, Ana Abad Santos, and Archie Alemania, and was co-written by Mario Cornejo and Monster Jimenez.

 Production

 Development

 Apocalypse Child initially had a different title and a different story, still written by Mario Cornejo and Monster Jimenez.
 The film's original plot revolved around four middle-aged women who went on to learn about surfing because they fell in love with a young surf instructor.

 But they changed the plot as soon as they went to Baler, Aurora to do further research and learn more about the history of surfing in the Philippines.
 Surf culture in the country, according to an a legend, began because of a Hollywood film.
 Apocalypse Now shot some of its scenes in Baler in the 1970s and allegedly, the crew left a surfboard floating in the sea.
 The surfboard was later used by five local boys who taught themselves how to surf and became the first Philippine surfing champions.

 Cornejo and Jimenez played around with this myth and incorporated it in their film.
 What if the Apocalypse Now production team left behind some children as well?
 This was how the Ford's character came to be, who was led to believe his whole life that he was the son of Apocalypse Now director Francis Ford Coppola.
 While writing the script, they already had Sid Lucero in mind to play the part.
 They also explored archetypes such as the favorite daughter, sacrificing mother, the "worst fault", and the father's son.

 The final script was submitted to the QCinema Film Festival after which they secured partial funding.